Boise State vs. Central Michigan Arizona Bowl NCAA Football Odds, Plays and Insights | December 31, 2021

 Central Michigan Stats and Trends

-- Central Michigan has seven wins against the spread in 12 games this year.
+- Central Michigan has played 12 games, with seven wins against the spread.

-- The Chippewas have covered the spread twice this season when underdogs by 7.5 points or more (in three chances).
+- The Chippewas have been underdogs by 7.5 points or more three times this season and have covered the spread twice.

-- Central Michigan's games this season have gone over the total in five out of 12 opportunities (41.7%).
+- Central Michigan's games this year have gone over the point total five times in 12 opportunities (41.7%).

-- The Chippewas put up 14 more points per game (33) than the Broncos surrender (19).
+- This year the Chippewas average 14 more points per game (33) than the Broncos allow (19).

 - Central Michigan is 7-4 against the spread and 8-3 overall when the team notches more than 19 points.

-- In games that Central Michigan picks up over 365.5 yards, the team is 6-4 against the spread and 7-3 overall.
+- When Central Michigan totals over 365.5 yards, the team is 6-4 against the spread and 7-3 overall.

-- The Chippewas have turned the ball over 11 times, 12 fewer times than the Broncos have forced turnovers (23).
+- This year the Chippewas have 11 turnovers, 12 fewer than the Broncos have takeaways (23).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.